antisnatchor/phishlulz/README.md

 PhishLulz AWS AMI
 -----------------
 The public AMI id is: ami-141bb974
+You want to clone that, add your SSH keys, and use your nre clone.

 The following are default passwords for various services, change them.